metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

   might need to be adjusted for specific datasets.
 - ``loss_weights``: This controls the weighting of different contributions to the loss (e.g., energy, forces, virial, etc.).
 The default values work well for most datasets, but they might need to be adjusted.
+For example, to set a weight of 1.0 for the energy and 0.1 for the forces, you can set the following in the ``options.yaml`` file:
+  ``loss_weights: {"energy": 1.0, "forces": 0.1}``.

 - ``layernorm``: Whether to use layer normalization before the neural network.
 Setting this hyperparameter to ``false`` will lead to slower convergence of training, but might lead to better generalization outside of the training set distribution.